SEKOIA-IO/documentation/docs/integration/categories/iam/okta_system_log.md

 ### Create the intake in Sekoia.io

 1. Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Okta System logs`.
-Copy the intake key.
 2. Set up the intake configuration with your API Key and the base url of your Okta instance.

     !!! note